 This animation software costs just a dollar and 99 cents on Windows.
 The mobile application costs 4.99 USD and the macOS version costs 9.99 USD.

 Probably the best free animation software on this list and one of the most recommended software for animation by professionals, Blender is an open-source software that runs on different platforms with ease.
-It is one of the few 3D animation software that is free of cost, yet it does not lack any power or robustness of its paid counterparts.
+It is one of the few 3D modeling and animation software that is free of cost, yet it does not lack any power or robustness of its paid counterparts.
 In fact, it might just have a slight edge over them.
 This animation software is suitable for beginners as well as for professionals.
 With the help of Blender, you can develop animations, games, animated models, renders, and other types of 3D projects.
 It is available on macOS, Linux, and Windows.

 Blender is a pretty good animation software when it comes to the features it offers.
 Blender provides real-time viewport review as well as CPU and GPU rendering.
 With Blender, you have PBR shaders and HDR lighting support.
 Other features include VR rendering support, advanced modeling, sculpting, and UV tools, advanced rigging and animation tools, powerful visual effects, auto-tracking, manual tracking, camera reconstruction, drawing in 2D mode Ð¾nto the 3D viewport, onion skinning, etc.